Best practices of interior lighting for SketchUp

 Geo&Sky can simulate sunlight in the real world, thus suitable for bright and sunny scenes, while HDRI can help you make more possible weather.

+Click here to learn more about Geo and Sky.
 For example, if you want a cozy room on a cloudy day, you can use the built-in D5 HDRI "Early Morning" and adjust the light intensity and color temperature to create a warm, vague tone.

 There is no need to turn on Sun for cloudy weather, so artificial light becomes critical to decide if this scene is realistic or not.